Overview of Iowa Taxes

 Earlier this decade, Iowa enacted one of the largest tax cuts in the state’s history.
 While that cut was largely focused on commercial property owners, it also lowered residential property taxes across the state.
 Even so, with an effective property tax rate of 1.53%, Iowa’s property taxes are 14th highest in the country.

 The state’s income tax system features one of the highest top rates, which at 8.98% ranks sixth among all states.
 But it also has one of the lowest bottom rates: Earners in Iowa’s bottom tax bracket pay a rate of just 0.36%, lower than any other state with an income tax.
 The sales tax in Iowa, meanwhile, ranges from 6% to 7% when including local rates, near the national average.

-The Hawkeye State’s income tax has nine income brackets, with marginal rates between 0.36% and 8.98%.
-In addition to that state income tax, there are local income surtaxes collected by nearly every school district in Iowa.
-First, here are the tax brackets for the statewide income tax.
+The Hawkeye State’s income tax system has nine income brackets, with marginal rates between 0.36% and 8.98%.

 Income Tax Brackets

 |Iowa Taxable Income||Rate|

 |$0 - $1,598||0.36%|

 |$31,960 - $47,940||6.80%|